 At the intersection of each scene row with the date column, you will make the cell black (background) and put an “x.”
 That’s important, as you will see in a bit when we get to cards.
 As you start filling in the cells, you are defining the timeline of your novel.

 Lots of people love the way that index cards look when outlining.
 I thought this could be rather cool to have here.
 So, I created a fully automated Cards tab.
 It draws all its data from the Scenes list without any intervention.
 Here’s a snapshot:

-If you used the Acts column in the Scene list, as I explained above, the sheet would automatically color-code your card headers with different colors for Acts 1, 2, and 3.
+As I explained above, if you used the Acts column in the Scene list, the sheet would automatically color-code your card headers with different colors for Acts 1, 2, and 3.